Why Use An Agile Framework?

 Flavours of Agile

 There are a growing number of Agile frameworks from which to choose – some are listed below.
-For information, the Agile Manifesto signatories are green in the list below.
+For information, those created by the Agile Manifesto signatories are listed in green.

-When teams work at scale a multi-team approach like those on the righthandside are more appropriate.
+When teams work at scale a multi-team approach, like those on the right-hand side, is more appropriate.
 For example, DSDM or SAFe are fuller approaches that can scale for large projects or programmes.
-We can apply Kanban to both simple or complex configurations.
+We can apply Kanban to both simple or complex configurations a the basic team level or to manage a strategic portfolio.

 |Simple Team Approaches||Fuller Scaled Approaches|